minaminao/ctf-blockchain/src/Ethernaut/README.md

 [Challenge & Exploit codes](Motorbike)

 **Test**
-- Foundry test function cannot detect that the code size has changed to 0.
+- Foundry test functions cannot detect that the code size has changed to 0.
 - Anvil should be able to test it (WIP).

 **Exploit**